nicolaei/master/docs/thesis/source/06_results.md

 experience, which echos [@SeamlessHandoff] that states that latency lineary increeses for each channel scanned.

-In the examples for scanning channels 1, 6 and 11 the peak latency ends up being around half of full scan, hovering at around 100 ms and maxing out at around 150ms.
+The results for scanning channel 1, 6 and 11 can be seen in figure {@fig:cliselectivemain}.
+Here the peak latency ends up being around half of full scan, hovering at around 100 ms and maxing out at around 150ms.
 In contrast to the full scan, the latency spikes are a lot shorter duration compared to the full scan implementation, which we can see as a clear benifit in our goodput results.

-\todo{Reference to the figures in the paragraph above!}

 \begin{figure}
     \centering